decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 make evaluate-llm-monitoring
 ```

-> [!WARNING]
-> Clear up your AWS resources to avoid any unexpected costs.

 Ultimately, after testing the inference pipeline, you can delete the AWS SageMaker deployment, by running:
 ```shell
 make delete-inference-pipeline-deployment
 ```

+> [!WARNING]
+> Clear your AWS resources to avoid any unexpected costs.
+Running `make delete-inference-pipeline-deployment` should clear everything, but we recommend double-checking your AWS SageMaker dashboard manually to ensure everything is shut down in case of edge cases.